-- Mortar and Pestle – A good mortar and pestle is handy for crushing small amounts of nuts and seeds, garlic, cracking peppercorns and blending together spices.
+- Mortar and Pestle: A good mortar and pestle are handy for crushing small amounts of nuts and seeds, garlic, cracking peppercorns and blending together spices.
 Those made of marble or ceramic are the best, but wooden ones also work well, especially for dry ingredients.

-- Cezve - ‘Cezve’ is a small kettle made of copper or stainless steel used for cooking Turkish coffee.
+- Cezve: ‘Cezve’ is a small kettle made of copper or stainless steel used for cooking Turkish coffee.
 Start with one, but it’s good to have a few different sizes for cooking a single cup or several together.
-How To Make Perfect Turkish Coffee

-- Turkish tea pot – Called ‘çaydanlık’ (CHAI’-DAHN’-luk), this two-tiered tea pot boils water in the bottom while the tea steeps on top.
-Turkish Tea And Coffee Culture
+- Turkish teapot: Called ‘çaydanlık’ (CHAI’-DAHN’-luk), this two-tiered teapot boils water in the bottom while the tea steeps on top.

-- Şiş – Flat metal skewers for cooking ‘shish kebab’ and other Turkish kebabs on the grill.
-The Best Skewers For Grilling
+- Şiş: Flat metal skewers for cooking ‘shish kebab’ and other Turkish kebabs on the grill.

-- ‘Tost makinesi’ (TOAST’ mah-KEEN’-eh-suh) – This is basically a panini press, to make Turkish grilled kashar cheese sandwiches called ‘tost,’ a favorite at breakfast time and at the office between meals.
-The Most Popular Turkish Cheeses
+- ‘Tost makinesi’ (TOAST’ mah-KEEN’-eh-suh): This is basically a panini press, to make Turkish grilled kashar cheese sandwiches called ‘tost,’ a favorite at breakfast time and at the office between meals.

 It’s always nice to present Turkish dishes the way they’re served in Turkey.
-Turkish coffee mugs and tulip-shaped glass tea cups are essential to serving these hot beverages the traditional way.
+Turkish coffee mugs and tulip-shaped glass teacups are essential to serving these hot beverages in the traditional way.